 - Never handle, or use a firearm while under the influence of alcohol or drugs.
 For example, if you are cleaning a firearm while relaxing at home, as many enthusiasts do, make sure you wait until AFTERWARDS, before enjoying a few drinks, if you are so inclined.
 If you have had a beer or two, DO NOT touch any guns.
 Do not break this rule!

 - When handling firearms at home, such as when cleaning, or practicing dry firing, make sure that after checking to ensure the weapon is unloaded (as normal), you should also ensure that all live ammunition is moved to a different room, or locked away, before you continue.
-Double and triple check, that there is no live ammunition anywhere.
-Especially check any magazines that you may be handling, and that there is no ammunition anywhere in the room.
+Double and triple check, that there is no live ammunition anywhere within your vicinity.
+Especially check any magazines that you may be including into your practice, to ensure that you have not forgotten any live rounds within them.
 Do not become blasé about this!

 - Make absolutely certain that none of your weapons can ever fall into the hands of children, or anyone else who is not capable of being responsible for their own actions.
 All weapons need to be either under your direct control, such as secured on your person in a holster, or else securely locked in a safe.
 If you are cleaning the weapon for example, keep your full attention on it at all times, do not leave it lying around unattended, even for a short while.
 There are no excuses for any situation, where a child somehow gets hold of any of your weapons.

 Lastly, it’s worthwhile knowing that firearm accidents are more likely to happen during the following activities:

 - Drawing a handgun out of it’s holster.

 So take particular care about how you go about each such activity.
 Make sure that you identify and eliminate bad and sloppy habits which may creep in.
 Slow down and pay attention—take the time to do things properly, with due care and diligence.